San Francisco, California · Est. 2005 Grew out of LaborFest · info@laborfestwriters.org

 About

-After attending Grinnell College and working with Appalachian children in Chicago at Hull House, Alice came to San Francisco in 1971.
-She worked in downtown San Francisco doing clerical work and volunteered for peace and environmental groups.
-A chance discovery of a poetry open reading at a bookstore led to her being published in an anthology of Bay Area poets.
+After Grinnell College and working with Appalachian children in Chicago at Hull House, Alice came to San Francisco in 1971.
+She worked in downtown San Francisco doing clerical work, and did volunteer work for peace and environmental groups.
+She discovered a poetry open reading at a bookstore, which led to her being published in an anthology of Bay Area poets.
+She later joined Noe Valley Poets Workshop in the 1970s and co-edited two of its anthologies.
+She received MAs in Creative Writing and Drama from San Francisco State University and a Certificate in Labor Studies from City College, San Francisco.

-She has been one of the editors of the Haight Ashbury Literary Journal since 1984, and has performed in and directed Readers Theater for Seniors and the San Francisco Living Wage Coalition.
-She was a member of the LaborFest Organizing Committee for many years, and worked as the Internal Organizer for a Writers' Union.
+She has been one of the editors of the Haight Ashbury Literary Journal since 1984 and has performed in and directed Readers Theater for Seniors and the San Francisco Living Wage Coalition.
+She was a member of the LaborFest Organizing Committee for many years and worked as the Internal Organizer for a Writers’ Union.

 Writing